Andrea Stramaccioni: Inter Milan Primavera

 After the departure of Fulvio Pea, who left Inter Milan Youth Sector in mid-2011 to become the new Sassuolo head coach, Samaden called Stramaccioni to offer him the vacant position at the club, which he accepted (Roma was unable to offer the same position to Stramaccioni as Alberto De Rossi was the coach of that team and 2011 champion).
 Inter Primavera was the first in the Group B of its own league as of round 21 (22), the last round Stramaccioni was in charge, ahead Milan with one more point (both 21 games) and Varese with two points (and Varese had one more game, 22).
 Inter round 22 match was rescheduled and Milan also had a match (round 17) rescheduled.
 Primavera had a record of 13 wins, four draws, four losses, 43 goals scored, and 19 goals scored against.
-Stramaccioni also led Inter Primavera to the final of the 2011–12 NextGen series, after defeating Sporting Clube de Portugal in the Estádio Dr. Magalhães Pessoa, Leiria, and Olympique de Marseille on 21 March in Griffin Park, London.
-The final was played on 25 March in Matchroom Stadium.
-The match finished in a 1–1 draw and Inter beat AFC Ajax 5–3 in the resulting penalty shoot-out.
+Stramaccioni also led Inter Primavera to the final of the 2011–12 NextGen series, after defeating Sporting CP at the Estádio Dr. Magalhães Pessoa, Leiria and Marseille on 21 March at Griffin Park in London.
+The final was played on 25 March at the Matchroom Stadium.
+The match finished in a 1–1 draw, and Inter beat Ajax 5–3 in the resulting penalty shoot-out.